pvigier/pvigier.github.io-jekyll/_posts/2019-08-04-quadtree-collision-detection.md

     {
         // Remove the value from node
         removeValue(node, value);
-        // Try to merge the parent
-        if (parent != nullptr)
-            tryMerge(parent);
+        return true;
     }
     else
     {
         // Remove the value in a child if the value is entirely contained in it auto i = getQuadrant(box, mGetBox(value));
         if (i != -1)
+        {
-            remove(node->children[static_cast<std::size_t>(i)].get(), node, computeBox(box, i), value);
+            if (remove(node->children[static_cast<std::size_t>(i)].get(), computeBox(box, i), value))
+                return tryMerge(node);
+        }
         // Otherwise, we remove the value from the current node else
             removeValue(node, value);
+        return false;
     }
 }
 ```

-If the current node is a leaf, we remove the value from the list of values of the current node and we try to merge this node with its siblings and its parent.
+If the current node is a leaf, we remove the value from the list of values of the current node and we return `true`.
+The return value will tell its parent that it should try to merge with its children.
 Otherwise, we determine in which quadrant the value's bounding box lies in.
-If it is entirely contained in a child, we do a recursive call.
+If it is entirely contained in a child, we do a recursive call and we try to merge the node if we are told to.
 Otherwise, we remove from the values of the current node.

 As we do not care about the order of the values stored in a node, I use a small optimization to erase a value, I just swap the value to erase with the last one and pop back: